Shuquanh9009/github-tutorial/README.md

 3. Then put in your email address. (_If you are a HSTAT student, use your HSTAT email_)
 4. Put in your personal password _(Make sure to have something is easy for you to remember)_
 5. Select the **unlimited public repositories for free plan**, unless you want to have the private repositories for $7/month.
-6. Last step will be tayloring your experience by check all boxes that applies to you.
+6. Last step will be tailoring your experience by check all boxes that applies to you.
 #### After you have finished signing up your account:
-1. Go to setting
+1. Go to settings
 2. Click on SSH and GPG keys
-3. Afer you clicked on the SSH and GPG key tab, you will then click on the green **New SSH Key**
+3. After you clicked on the SSH and GPG key tab, you will then click on the green **New SSH Key**
 4. Then go to your cloud9 home page and click on the top right gear icon
 5. Then click on the SSH key tab on the left side bar, or [click here](https://c9.io/account/ssh)
 6. Then copy everything inside the first box, like below
 7. Then go back to your github SSH key tab and paste it into the empty box
+8. You should then see "Hi !
+You've successfully authenticated, but GitHub does not provide shell access._" in your c9, after inputting "ssh -T git@github.com"